marekrei/slink/README.txt

  *   Social media icons by ristaumedia
  *   http://ristaumedia.deviantart.com/art/Social-Media-Icons-Volume-2-176762480
  *
- *   Manual
  *
+ *   Manual:
+ *
- *   Copy config.example.php to config.php and set the values inside
+ *   1. Copy config.example.php to config.php and set the values inside
- *   Put the files to a web server with mysql access
+ *   2. Put the files to a web server with mysql access
- *   Go to yourserveraddress/install.php
+ *   3. Go to yourserveraddress/install.php
  *
 \***************************************************************************/